 Take an honest look at yourself.
 Your life is your art.
 You paint your picture – of yourself and of the world – with the ideas you generate and the choices you make.
 You now take a step back from your artwork to reflect on your strengths and unfulfilled desires, the choices you have made so far and the direction you wish to take from here on.
 I will guide you to the realization that the world is but a big bazaar and you’ll find in it what you are looking for.
 Existential approach is about owning your choices and seeing the world as a mirror of the Self.

 Let go of beliefs that you have outgrown.
 The most destructive enemies you can have are hiding in your own mind.
-They are the images of yourself, other people, and the world that you created when we were very young and your knowledge of the world was limited to the one square foot area that you happened to live in at the moment.
-Many of those early beliefs are not only not true but hinder your further development.
-Let me help you unveil these beliefs and replace them with more constructive ideas.
+Many of them are the images of yourself, other people, and the world that you created when you were very young.
+Your experience was limited to your small brain and the tiny space you lived in as well as your utter dependence on others for survival.
+Many of those early beliefs have protected you thus far but by now you have better options.
+Your old skin hinders your further development.
+Let me help you unveil these beliefs and replace them with more constructive ideas to help you grow.

 Therapy, as I see it, is not for ever-after.
 Brief does not mean "meaningless".
 Our lives are finite yet we can make it count.
 However, allow at least 10 -12 weekly sessions to start to see lasting changes, even though great insight can be achieved in one conversation.
 A fresh look from a stranger can change your life if you take time to elaborate on your impressions and change your ways.
 I am not a fried fish in therapy.
 I will give you ample feedback and leave you with a "snack" (something to think about) until our next session.
-We'll work together like gears.
+We'll work together like gears, building on each other's wisdom.

 I believe that everything we need for change is present in this moment.
 The way you sit or talk, the assumptions you make, the expectations you build, your fears and the responses you give to them, are a wealth of information about how to move you forward in life.
 You don't have to remember exactly what happened when you were three to change some habits that no longer serve you.
 What matters is that the choices you make now are consistent with your goals and are not self-defeating.
 I help you become aware of the old chatter in your head and the new decisions you can make to turn your life around.

 Today's drama is not played in a vacuum.
 The challenges that you are facing today intrude a normal developmental timeline.
 The death of your parent, for instance, will likely have a different effect on you if you are an established independent adult as opposed to a teen who is just launching your life or a young child learning to talk.
-Understanding where you are (or were) at a critical time of your life gives us lots of information about the meaning of that event and your chosen coping strategies.
+Understanding where you are (or were) at a critical time of your life gives you lots of information about the meaning of that event and your chosen coping strategies; coping that may be ready for renovation.

 You are a creative being whose consciousness is evolving on a spiral: increased understanding of the central Self from ever-broadening vantage points.
-We can follow your life as an archetypal journey through the symbols of myths, stories, Astrology and Tarot cards to integrate your Shadow and evolve your Self.
+You can follow your life as an archetypal journey through the symbols of myths, stories, Astrology and Tarot cards to integrate your Shadow and evolve your Self.
 I have extensive training in Astrology, Tarot and Archetypes to keep you company in a meaningful way.
 No fortune telling; I don’t believe in a future that is hanging “out there” waiting for us.
-But I believe that once we have contented our basic needs, we can aim for a more spiritual conceptualization of who we are.
+But I believe that beyond behavioral engineering, you can aim for a more spiritual conceptualization of who you are.

-Complete confidentiality and full-length sessions are some of the perks of paying for therapy out of pocket.
-Unlike in case of insurance payment, there is no requirement for stigmatizing medical necessity, diagnosing, bureaucracy-ordered treatment planning and evidence-based interventions.
+Complete confidentiality & flexibility of choices are some of the perks of paying for therapy out of pocket.
+Unlike with insurance payment, there is no requirement for stigmatizing and limiting medical necessity, diagnosing, and bureaucratic oversight.
 We know that creativity is a psychic tension that can be misinterpreted and mistreated as anxiety, depression, or a psychotic state of mind.
-Creativity requires constant reflection and mindful living.
+Creativity requires constant reflection and mindful living; being in the present whatever that brings.
 Nurturing it through Jungian archetypes, dream analysis, and visualizing the metaphoric journey through human existence is not rooted in medical necessity and is not covered by insurance.

 I have counseled people who have become lost in addictions, which turned their lives upside down.
 In my view, when you use chemicals (alcohol, cigarettes, psychoactive chemicals or psychotropic medications) or certain behaviors (shopping, gambling, eating, or self-injury) to gain instant relief from pain or predictable satisfaction in an unpredictable life, you are giving away your creative power.
-You see the cause of your misery and pleasure in the outside world instead of inside your mind.
-You mistaken the reflection with your Self.
-No wonder that the drug-using personality is compared to Narcissos: the young man who fell in love with the image he saw reflecting in the lake and got addicted to it.
+You become predictably dependent on your drug of choice.
+You see the cause of your misery and pleasure in the outside world instead of inside your mind, so you change nothing.
+You mistaken the Reflection for your Self.
 You seek power where it is not and choose to discard it every day where it is.
 I help you explore the purpose your addiction fulfills for you so you can find constructive alternatives.

-The pursuit of happiness is the foundation of the U.S. culture.
+The "pursuit of happiness" is the foundation of the U.S. culture.
 We often measure our lives with this elusive concept.
 I have counseled people who reached out to the crisis line in their darkest hours to find just one last "excuse" to live - asking the question, "How did I fail to be happy?".
-Living is a choice alternative to dying which we take every day until we run out of reasons to do so.
+Suicide is a choice, not a must.
+It's an attempt to ease the pain, not to end life, although death is its final destination.
 I'd like to run through your checklist before you take your final journey.
 I'd like to create a space where you feel safe to discuss the pros and cons of your options.
-Life is a choice - probably one-time only.
-Let's rephrase that question above to "How can I find a meaningful - if not happy - way to live?"
+Life is an opportunity to enjoy and cherish - probably one-time only.
+Let's rephrase that question above to "How can I find a meaningful way to live from here on?"
+If you are thinking of killing yourself or have already done something to get there, please call 911 or the national crisis hotline for immediate help at 1-800-273-8255, available 24/7.
+When you pull through and find your way again, you give hope for the rest of us to continue.

 I have been licensed as a Marriage and Family Therapist by the California Board of Behavioral Sciences since December 8, 2014.
 My license number is LMFT 84050.